fgimian/macbuild-ansible/README.md

 ## Quick Start

+Before you get started, you may wish to perform the following steps to save time and ensure everything works as expected:

+1. Copy a Homebrew cache backup to `~/Library/Caches/Homebrew`
+2. Copy App Store apps that you have previously downloaded to `/Applications`
+3. Copy `System Automation` containing various settings and licenses to `~/Documents`

-Run the following in your Terminal to use my configuration:
+Now, run the following in your Terminal to use my configuration:

 ```bash
 git clone https://github.com/fgimian/macbuild.git